5 benefits of brand consistency and how to maintain it

 Company values

 Brand consistency starts from within your business.
-Which is why it’s important to define your core values and make sure your team knows what your brand stands for before you start thinking about brand identity elements.
+That’s why it’s important to define your core values and make sure your team knows what your brand stands for before you start thinking about brand identity elements.

 When everyone on your team is aware of the bigger picture of your brand, it’s going to be a whole lot easier to create consistent content and customer journeys.